marinocom/Direct-Image-Decryption-Copiale/README.md

 - Bluche, T., Louradour, J., & Messina, R. (2017). *Scan, Attend and Read: End-to-End Handwritten Paragraph Recognition*.
 ICDAR.
 - Graves, A., et al. (2006). *Connectionist Temporal Classification*.
 ICML.

-## License

-This project is developed for research and educational purposes.
-Deployment requires appropriate attribution and acknowledgment of the DECRYPT project and RRC datasets.

 *This work represents a proof-of-concept system for historical cipher decipherment.
 It is intended to augment expert analysis rather than replace human cryptographers.*